 The program builds the foundation for research activities at a high academic level, qualifies students to work on complex issues, and generally cultivates the skills relevant to a career in this field.
 Graduates will therefore be able to take on specialist or leadership roles at universities, research institutions, environmental and planning offices, government agencies, NGOs, and relevant departments in banking, insurance, and industry.
 This opens up very good career prospects for graduates of the program.

 Prerequisites for Admission to the Master’s Program

 In general, the prerequisite for master’s studies at the University of Potsdam is a first academic degree, such as a bachelor’s degree.
 Your first degree should be in a subject relevant to the program.
 Since this is an English-language degree program, a very good knowledge of English, corresponding at least to level B2 of the Common European Framework of Reference, is expected.

-A first undergraduate degree from an institution of higher education in Geoecology or Physics amounting to at least 180 CPs; or a first undergraduate degree in the natural sciences with evidence of successfully completed modules amounting to at least 12 credit points each in physics, earth and environmental sciences, and mathematics, and at least another 12 credit points in the natural sciences.
+A first undergraduate degree from an institution of higher education in Geoecology, Environmental Sciences or Physics amounting to at least 180 CPs; or a first undergraduate degree in the natural sciences with evidence of successfully completed modules amounting to at least 12 credit points each in physics, 12 CP earth and environmental sciences, 12 CP mathematics, and at least another 12 credit points in the natural sciences.

 You can read more about the subject-specific admission requirements in the respective admission regulations.